![]() |

 ||

 Letter from Caroline - May 2011Hello to friends and fans alike.
 I have had a very busy year so far but, most importantly, a reasonably healthy one.
 So sorry to report that yet more of our lovely 'show business' pals have fallen this year - Jack Seaton, a fellow patron of the Derby and Nottingham Music Hall Association died suddenly whilst sat in the comfort of his own fireside chair.
 Jack was the straight man for Tommy Trinder and they worked happily together at theatres all over the country.
 You may remember them from Sunday Night at The London Palladium.
 Work in 2011 is, so far, very good.
 I have been touring in a show called 'The Good Old Days of Music Hall and Variety' with the lovely Mark Andrews (Mark Andrews Productions) starring Stu Francis (with whom I spent many a happy hour crushing grapes!) and, whilst staying over at various 'Holiday Inns' and 'Travel Lodges' we have all met up for dinner after the shows (which are matinees).
 I have also had another article published in 'The Dalesman' - July issue.
 The stories told have been wonderful.
 Stu told us many tales including some of his time spent working with Les dawson.
 Les, bless him, was known to be Very lazy (He once sent me round the corner from the theatre to the newsagents for a paper because he couldn't be bothered going to his car to fetch the morning paper lying on the back seat!!).
 Stu said that Les once received an important invitation to a party.
 The ticket said Fancy Dress.
 Apparently Les deliberated for ages.
 The only time he got dressed up was when he and Stu did their Cissy and Ada routine together.
 They'd been doing this routine for years so had the full outfit and could get ready in no time - the wig - the pinny - the baggy stockings - and a swipe of bright red lipstick was all that Les needed.
 I've got more dates for SAGA this year, this time in Durham.
 Several paris visits entertaining at the larger hotels in after-dinner Cabaret and Music Hall, at Galleries LaFayette (with it's magnificent glass ceiling) and the Theatre de Paris.
 Plus, as usual, many one-nighters.
 My degree course is going well but, whilt I promised myself I wouldn't fall behind, I have.
 But, I hope to catch up when autumn comes and there's less gardening to do!
-Our 'holiday cottage' in Whitby is doing well and we're getting a lot of repeat bookings.
-If anyone out there would like to rent it for a week (Saturday to Saturday) or for short mid-week breaks or would like further details, ring me on 0113 2886393 and I'll send you a little brochure.
-More details and pictures at - www.anchorcottagewhitby.co.uk or with Yorkshire Cottages.
-The cottage which is on Clarkson Street off Skinner Street is close to shops, pubs (some serving excellent food), restaurants and cafes (including the famous Magpie Fish Cafe), trendy wine bars, indoor bowling alley and crazy golf (up on the west cliff) and, round the corner on Silver Street, there is a great fish and chip shop and across the road a super off-licence.
-Maybe see you there one day.
 Thank you for your continued support.
 Love and Blessings to you all.
 Caroline. |

 ||